Errahum/HeliosTuner/README.md

 # Fine-Tuning Project with OpenAI

 Discover HeliosTuner, a open-source tool designed to simplify the fine-tuning process for OpenAI models.
 With HeliosTuner, you can effortlessly fine-tune language models like gpt-3.5-turbo.
-This project is designed to demonstrate how to fine-tune a model using the OpenAI API.
 Fine-tuning is a crucial step to adapt a pre-trained model to specific tasks using a custom dataset.

 ## Table of Contents